Skip to main content

 Pepperdine recognizes how learning needs and available technologies continue to evolve.
 In collaboration with all Pepperdine schools, the Technology & Learning team regularly seeks feedback from students and faculty on their user experiences to inform data-driven decision-making.
 The formal study is a due diligence exploration and will repeat approximately two years prior to each LMS contract renewal.

-Does this initiative mean that Pepperdine is moving to a different LMS?
+Does an LMS Study initiative always mean that Pepperdine is moving to a different LMS?

 Not necessarily.
 At its heart, the LMS Study has an investigative mission.
-The University seeks to gather feedback on the current LMS (Courses/Sakai).
-TechLearn will evaluate the LMS marketplace and seek community feedback about LMS needs and satisfaction.
-We will also pilot a leading LMS platform (Canvas was selected), and compare it with Courses.
+The University seeks to gather feedback on the current LMS.
+Every three to five years, TechLearn will evaluate the LMS marketplace and seek community feedback about LMS needs and satisfaction.
+If the satisfaction survey communicates growing needs that are not in alignment with the current LMS, TechLearn will also pilot a leading LMS platform, and compare it with the current LMS.
 Based on the findings from these efforts, the TechLearn team will produce a report and share it with academic leadership and faculty.
 Ultimately, the Provost and Deans of each school will make the final decision about LMS direction.
 If the University decides to switch LMS platforms, then TechLearn will commence a transition plan to prepare and onboard the faculty and students for a new LMS.

 What was the outcome of the 2018-2020 LMS Study?